rancher/elemental-toolkit/docs/content/en/docs/Examples/embedded_images.md

 weight: 3
 date: 2017-01-05
 description: >
-  This document is a step-by-step guide to build a customized embedded system that can be used in cOS
+  This document is a step-by-step guide to build a customized embedded system that can be used in Elemental
 ---

-This guide will guide in a step-by-step process to build a derivative which is fully compatible with cOS, and will illustrate how to make customization on such image, by adding for example a default set of services and a custom user.
+This guide will guide in a step-by-step process to build a derivative which is fully compatible with Elemental, and will illustrate how to make customization on such image, by adding for example a default set of services and a custom user.

 The derivative will be based on openSUSE and embed k3s, and a custom user `joe` which will be already set to allow us to login.